mpgarate/labthi.ng-vagrant/README.md

 * [Download the xubuntu box](https://mega.co.nz/#!1R530ZbA!AiSPanz_qeOO7jgOZwTGdR8affpuqKUEhlhxiyrxuAU)
 * Install with 'vagrant box add'

+This box is based on xubuntu and contains the following:
+* Postgres configured for labthi.ng
+* Rails 4
+* Sublime Text
+* Gnome Terminal

 ### Post Install Script
 The script does the following:
 * Configure Git email